jhrutgers/ruler-trace/doc/format.md

 platform endianness.
 This frame may be extended in the future for more information.

+### annotate/.\*

+Annotation.
+The format of the frame is the clock as `timespec`, and the remainder of the frame is the type as indicated after `annotate/`.
+If the annotation's `clock` field refers to a clock that has no relation to the Epoch, the `timespec` value is relative to the related stream's clock.

 ## Timestamp

 Every frame belongs to the last specified timestamp frame.